Alison Spath, IBCLC, CD(DONA), RYT

 In 2014, Sue decided to take her learning and engagement with pregnant women to the next level and trained as a birth doula.
 Supporting her first client through labor and delivery was another transformational moment; witnessing the empowered and triumphant birth of a baby – and of a mother – brought everything full circle for Sue.
 As a yoga teacher and birth doula, she seeks to support and empower women from their early weeks of pregnancy through to holding their new baby in their arms.
 Sue is honored to work with the amazing BBC team, and humbled by the lessons she learns from each and every student and client that she works with.

 Nora Dobrich, RYT

-Prenatal Yoga Instructor, Couples Yoga Workshop Instructor
+Prenatal Yoga Teacher, Couples Yoga Workshop Instructor